vanessasickles/2025-portfolio-11ty/src/projects/portfolio-site.md

 As a software developer with a love for frontend and a passion for accessibility, I want to make sure that my site is **responsive, accessible, and easy to use.** The site is responsive on all devices, respects your device's light & dark settings, as well as your reduced motion settings.
 For some flair, I used JavaScript to implement the lovely [Rough Notation](https://github.com/rough-stuff/rough-notation) package for hover effects, giving some playful variety to the otherwise geometric and rigid design.

-Then, finally, I want employers to see my work, and then hopefully contact me.
+Then, finally, **I want employers to see my work**, and then hopefully contact me.
 To help with this, I figured I could keep my LinkedIn present at all times in the left sidebar.
 While this started as an icon in my original design, I later expanded this to a more clear action item button in order to reduce friction.

-With all of this in mind, this time I mocked up a very rough wireframe in Figma.
+With all of this in mind, this time I mocked up a **very rough wireframe in Figma**.
 Since this was the equivalent of jotting something down in a sketchbook, I didn't worry about character styles, exact measurements, or even accessible colors; I just slapped things down willy-nilly to get the idea out of my brain and onto a visual.

 <figure>
   <img src="/assets/images/portfolio-design.png" alt="A screenshot of the Figma design comp for this site">